arina909/mobile_app_testing_with_appium/README.md

 **Practice task description:**
 1) Choose one of the test apps from storage
-2) Create test plan for chosen app (10-15 main tests scenario) 3)Create test framework based on:
+2) Create test plan for chosen app (10-15 main tests scenario)
+3) Create test framework based on:
 - Appium
 - Python
 - Allure